 Medium-sized fire pits

 Medium sized fire pits are usually 30-38 inches in diameter and are generally the most common.
-These offer a good balance of moderate size, portability (in some cases), and a nice-sized fire.
+These offer a good balance of moderate size, portability (in some cases), and a nice-sized bonfire.
 They can hold a good amount of wood, and make for bright, cozy, and longer-lasting fires.
 Clean-up of ashes is also fairly manageable.
-These types of models are not foldable and usually consist of a fire bowl propped up with a stand.
+These types of models are not foldable and usually consist of a bowl propped up with a stand.
 However, since medium-sized pits are the most common, there are plenty of options and designs to choose from.

 Large-sized fire pits

-These fire pits tend to be 38 inches or larger in diameter, and are not portable.
+These tend to be 38 inches or larger in diameter, and are not portable.
 However, they make for the biggest, most long-lasting fires, and can accommodate large crowds, big cooking grates, and multiple custom design features (such as an outside rim for placing drinks) with ease.
-Clean-up can be a hassle with this size, as the fire bowl cannot easily be picked up in order to tip its contents into the trash.
+Clean-up can be a hassle with this size, as the bowl cannot easily be picked up in order to tip its contents into the trash.
 Maintenance will also require greater effort on a more regular basis.
 Only opt for this size if you have sufficient space, plan to use the fire pit regularly for big crowds, and do not need to move the pit around.

 Fire pits are great additions to backyards, camping trips, and beach parties, but they cannot be used on their own.
 There are multiple accessories that need to accompany even the best fire pit, in order to make it easy and enjoyable to use.
 While some models come with accessories included, others require you to buy them separately.
 Ultimately, when you are looking to buy a fire pit, it is important to take your needs and intended usage into account, to determine which accessories you will require with your purchase.